andrebriggs/service-introspection/README.md

 The also must do this for each new pipeline they wish to add.
 That means if a client has 12 microservices across 12 pipelines each `azure-pipelines.yaml` file must be tediously decorated! 😬

-Being able to capture this _telemetry_ passively would yield several benefits:
-- Better Spektate onboarding user experience
-- Less coupling to custom solutions.
-- All pipelines funnel into one place.
-- Allow SPK service introspection to evolve separately from "client code"

 ## How would we achieve less coupling and a better onboarding experience?

 ![service-introspection.png](service-introspection.png)